-The flashcards are available with 1,700 e-cards for 3 parts.
+The flashcards are available with 1,700 e-cards for the 3 EA exam parts.

-The review materials are available as low as $49 per part and $147 for all 3 parts.
-This is the rock bottom price for any review pack with book and test prep.
+The review materials are available as low as $199.95 per part and $599.95 for all 3 parts.
+This is the rock-bottom price for any review pack with a book and test prep.

 Gleim has more practice questions, but Wiseguides comes second.
-There is only explanation to the correct ansewer (versus explanations for all the wrong answers and why they are wrong), but overall it is detailed enough.
+There is only one explanation for the correct answer (versus explanations for all the wrong answers and why they are wrong), but overall it is detailed enough.